LCAS/topological_navigation/bayesian_topological_localisation/README.md

 ## Sending observations

-the localisation node needs observations in order to localise and agent - e.g. `robot_1` - on the map.
+The localisation node needs observations in order to localise and agent - e.g. `robot_1` - on the map.
 There are two ways an observation can be provided:

 ### pose with covariance
 To be published to topic `/robot_1/pose_obs`.
 The message has to provide a pose (x, y) and a variance for the pose as a covariance matrix: